The Plunge

 Graph from Xero Annual Report, May 2008

-We were burning through cash quickly.
-It wasn’t obvious that the market would be patient long enough.
-One analyst speculated that it could be the first public company to be named after its share price.3 There was a high turnover of senior staff during this time, especially sales and marketing related roles.
+Millions had been invested, but the income from customer subscriptions was tiny – just $134,000 in the first year.
+We made more from the interest on investors’ dollars sitting in the bank account.
+It was an anxious time.
+The large, well-paid team was burning through that pile of cash.
+It wasn’t obvious that the stock market would be patient for long.
+One analyst speculated that we could be the first public company to be named after our share price.4 There was a high turnover of senior staff, especially in sales and marketing.
 I was one of those who left.
-Thankfully, I didn’t table flip completely and sell my shares.
+Thankfully, I didn’t table-flip and sell my shares on the way out.

-In 2009 the company raised NZ$23m of new capital from MYOB founder Craig Winkler.4 MYOB was the incumbent that Xero was hoping to disrupt in both New Zealand and Australia.
-Craig had only quit as CEO a year prior to that after MYOB shareholders had blocked his share option grant.5 It’s mostly forgotten now but his purchase price was 90c/share (i.e. 10% below the IPO price from two years earlier) and after that investment he owned 24% of Xero.
+With its fate hanging in the balance, in 2009, Xero raised $23 million of new capital from MYOB founder Craig Winkler.5 MYOB was the incumbent accounting software provider that Xero was hoping to disrupt in both New Zealand and Australia.
+Craig had only quit as CEO a year prior to that after MYOB shareholders had bafflingly blocked his share option grant.6 Craig decided to back Xero instead.
+He purchased 24% of the company for 90c per share – 10% less than the price paid by investors who had backed the company in the IPO two years earlier.
+It turned out to be an inspired decision.

-Around the same time the focus shifted to selling to accountants rather than direct to small businesses.
-With the benefit of hindsight, that was a turning point.
-Within the next three years Xero raised a further $170 million of capital from various investors, the number of subscribers increased from 6,000 to 78,000 and revenue increased 20x.
-Now it has millions of subscribers, is valued at over A$10 billion, and hasn’t looked back.
+The sales team, by then led by Leanne Graham, shifted to focus on selling to accountants rather than directly to small businesses.
+That was a turning point.
+Within three years Xero would raise a further $170 million of capital.
+The number of subscribers increased from 6,000 to 78,000.
+Revenue increased 20-fold.
+Today it has millions of subscribers around the world and is valued at more than A$20 billion.

 2015: Vend

-We had signed a term sheet with a new investor who then changed their mind at the very last minute.
-This left us with some hard decisions to make and no time left to make them.
-We were spending much more than we earned, so we were “default dead”.6 We had chosen a growth path that required us to get permission to continue to exist from investors every 12-18 months, and time had suddenly run out.
+Our plans for the future factored in a new investor who had agreed to fund the next stage of the business.
+When they changed their mind at the last minute it left us with hard decisions to make and no time left to make them.
+Because we were spending much more than we earned we were, to use the description coined by Y Combinator founder Paul Graham: “Default dead.”8 We had chosen a growth path that required us to get permission to continue to exist from investors every 12-18 months, and our time had suddenly run out.
+We had chosen a growth path that required us to go cap in hand to investors every 12 to 18 months.
+Our time had suddenly run out.

-When this all unfolded I was in Berlin, with fellow director Barry Brott from Square Peg, our largest investor.
-Instead of meeting the new team members we had recently hired, we spent the day informing them that we would need to close the office.
+When all this was unfolding, I was in Berlin, with fellow director Barry Brott from Square Peg, an Australian venture fund and our largest investor, and Kimberley Gilmour, our head of people and culture.
+We had intended to meet our freshly recruited European sales and support team.
+Instead we spent the day informing them that we would need to close the office and they would all be out of a job.

-By the time we finished speaking to everybody it was the early hours of the morning.
-We decided to head out for some food, and got flashed by a drunk German teenager in the elevator.
-I was too exhausted to do anything other than laugh at him.
+I tried to track down Vaughan, but he was missing in action.
+So from our hotel in Prenzlauer Berg, in the former East Berlin, Barry and I stayed up into the night on a series of urgent phone calls with existing shareholders, hoping to confirm further funding.
+Not surprisingly, there was a range of reactions.
+Some of them offered very direct and not very complimentary or constructive feedback on my performance as chair of the board.
+Finding consensus was tricky.
+By the time we had reached everyone it was the early hours of the morning.
+We decided to head out for some food, and got flashed by a drunk German teenager in the hotel elevator.
+I was too exhausted to do anything other than vacantly laugh.
 I don’t think that was the reaction he was expecting.

-However, the remaining team found a more sustainable path forwards and we confirmed new funding from existing shareholders.
-Within a few months there was almost an entirely new executive team and board (Barry was the only survivor) but the business continued.
+Without those emergency measures it would have been all over.
+Even with them it wasn’t clear we’d survive.
+In the weeks that followed we forged on, found a more sustainable path and confirmed new funding, mostly from existing shareholders.
+Within a few months there was an overhaul of the exec team and board (Barry was the only survivor – what happened to me is a story for another time) but the business continued.

-In 2021 Vend was acquired by Lightspeed, one of our fiercest competitors from back then, for $485m.
+In 2021 Vend was acquired by Lightspeed, one of our fiercest competitors in those early days, for $485 million.9

 2020: Timely

 We had to immediately bury our old plans.
 That required remarkable leadership.
-Co-founder and CEO Ryan Baker, who with his executives had spent the last few years building an awesome team, committed to preserving every job.
+Ryan, who with his executives had spent the last few years building an impressive team, committed to preserving every job.
 We offered generous discounts to customers.
-We immediately cut board fees to zero and made deep cuts to executive salaries, and then asked the rest of the team what they could do to help.
-He described the approach to everybody: 7
+We immediately cut board fees to zero and made deep cuts to executive salaries.
+Next we asked the rest of the team what they could do to help.
+As Ryan told everybody:10

 All of us will be affected a little so that none of us has to be affected a lot.

-This created a positive feedback loop.
-With job security, the whole team focussed on helping customers navigate the lock downs, providing whatever support we could.
+We managed to reduce an already lean cost base by 20%.
+Some staff agreed to bigger cuts so that others, who would be more heavily impacted, didn’t have to.
+It was an amazing collective response, creating a positive feedback loop.
+With job security, the whole team focused on helping customers navigate the lockdowns, providing whatever support we could.
 We retained the bulk of our customer base, albeit on reduced subscriptions.
-Because many competitors were missing-in-action during this time we even gained market share.
+As competitors dealt with their own survival we even gained market share.
 That additional revenue allowed us to keep the cycle going.

-Remarkably within a few months we were able to repay staff the salaries that had been cut.
-And shortly after that we started the conversations that would eventually lead to the sale to EverCommerce (one of the terms of that sale was that the wage subsidy we’d received from the New Zealand government was also repaid, which was a nice full stop to this phase).
+Remarkably, within a few months we were able to repay staff the salaries that had been cut.
+Soon we began the conversations that would lead to the sale to US software company EverCommerce.
+One of the terms of that acquisition was that the Covid wage subsidy we’d received from the New Zealand government was repaid, which was a satisfying full stop to this phase.11

 Hold on tight

-These dips are the moments of truth for investors too.
+These are moments of truth for investors and advisors too.
 It’s easy to support a successful company.
-When things go badly it separates people who are really helpful from those who are just along for the ride.
-Normally these are expensive lessons for investors who are prepared to step up in the short term.
-But also the most rewarding, in both senses of that word, when it works out.
+When things go badly it separates people who are willing to roll up their sleeves and help from those who are just along for the ride.
+Typically these are expensive lessons for those investors who continue to believe and are prepared to step up in the short term.
+They’re also the most rewarding, in both senses of that word, when it works out.

 1. This was really highlighted to me when I watched The Social Network movie about the early stages of Facebook.
 In one scene they are a small team struggling away in a house in Palo Alto, and nobody has heard of them.
 Then, it jumps quickly to them moving into their first office and celebrating 1 million users.
 As if that just happened while they weren’t looking!
 I couldn’t help but feel like they just skipped over all of the most interesting bits in the story, in a montage↩︎